Systems of Quantities¶

 All have the same dimension \(\mathsf{T}^{-1}\), but adding or comparing them is meaningless.

-Consider fuel consumption (fuel volume divided by distance, e.g. 6.7 l/km
+Consider fuel consumption (fuel volume divided by distance, e.g. 6.7 l/km) vs an area.

 Both have dimension \(\mathsf{L}^{2}\) yet adding them is nonsensical and should fail.